OPENINGS

 • Interdisciplinary reflections: Dialogues on creativity, chance, human intelligence, and the role of randomness in science and society.

-PHASE 1 – Guided Creative Flow (1h30, divided into three 20-minute cycles)
+PHASE 1 – Guided Creative Flow

-The goal is to explore unpredictability through movement, writing, and AI generation.
+Explore unpredictability through movement, writing, and AI generation.

 🔹 INITIAL INPUT: Movers begin their improvisations based on a central theme: unpredictability—memory lapses, short circuits, falls, embracing external forces, sudden pattern shifts.

-🔹 PHASE 1: During this phase, dancers, movers, and those who enjoy movement take turns on the stage, while writers, poets, and linguists translate movement into words.
+During this phase, dancers, movers, and those who enjoy movement take turns on the stage, while writers, poets, and linguists translate movement into words.
 These texts feed into a creative flow that serves as input for AI-generated images and sounds.

-• First cycle (20 min): At least four participants must always be present on the stage.
+• First cycle (10 min): At least four participants must always be present on the stage.

-• Second cycle (20 min): A maximum of three participants can be on the stage at the same time.
+• Second cycle (10 min): A maximum of three participants can be on the stage at the same time.

-• Third cycle (20 min): The space must always be occupied by only one person at a time.
+• Third cycle (10 min): The space must always be occupied by only one person at a time.

 These variations create different dynamics of tension and relationships between bodies and language.

-PHASE 2 – Two Perspectives to Open Reflection (1h)
+PHASE 2 – Two Perspectives to Open Reflection

 During Phase 1, two key themes emerge and are developed through brief interventions: